Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Page overview

-- `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.
+- The page `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.

 - `trip_style.css` is the default style sheet for all trips presentation pages.

-- The page `index.php` is the default home page when you arrive on the website.
+- `index.php` is the default home page when you arrive on the website.
 It contains the website presentation and redirects to more specific search pages.
 It contains a registration form and an account creation form.

 - `admin_panel.php` is used to manage user accounts.
 It presents a list of registered users and buttons to modify a property of each user (e.g. VIP customer, banning of the customer who would no longer be able to buy trips, etc.).

 - `advanced_search.php` is a travel search page with several filter fields (dates, locations, options, price, etc.).

+- `error_page.php`

-- `functions.php` groups the various functions common to php pages and which will be useful for processing `.json` files containing site data (user data, trip data, etc.).
+- `trip_functions.php` groups the various functions common to php pages and which will be useful for processing `.json` files containing site data (user data, trip data, etc.).

 - `result.php` provides the user with the results of a quick trip search or a more specific search.
 This page takes you back to the search page if no trip is found.